 The free ISO file isn’t a free Windows license.
 It’s just a more convenient way to install Windows 10.
-Mac users, custom PC builders, and anyone installing on a virtual machine will need a product key to legally install Windows 10.
+Mac users, custom PC builders, and anyone installing on a virtual machine will need a product key to install Windows 10 legally.
 They can buy Windows 10 Home for $139.

 - How to uninstall Windows 10

 - How to get Windows 10 for free